GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 ---
-title: The `color-scheme` CSS property and the corresponding meta tag
+title: Improved dark mode with the `color-scheme` CSS property and the corresponding meta tag
 subhead: |
   The `color-scheme` CSS property and the corresponding meta tag allow developers to opt their pages in to the theme-specific defaults of the user-agent stylesheet.